Current Aid System For Gaza geared To Fail, UN Warns - UrduPoint

 He added that a UN worker named Samir, as well Samir's wife and eight children, had been killed just hours before the meeting.

-"My UNRWA colleagues are the only glimmer of hope for the entire Gaza Strip, a ray of light as humanity sinks into its darkest hour.
-But they are running out of fuel, water, food and medicine and will soon be unable to operate," said the Swiss-Italian official.
+"My UNRWA colleagues are the only glimmer of hope for the entire Gaza Strip... but they are running out of fuel, water, food and medicine and will soon be unable to operate," said the Swiss-Italian official.

 "An entire population is being dehumanized," he warned.